open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="resourcestatus-schema"></a>
 ##### ResourceStatus
-Resource lifecycle and reconciliation inforamtion.
+Resource lifecycle and reconciliation information.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |